beego/admin/README.en.md

 ```
 ###Profiles

-The database is currently only supports mysql, postgresql, sqlite3, follow-up will add more database support.
+The database is currently only supports MySQL, PostgreSQL, sqlite3, follow-up will add more database support.

-Database configuration information required to complete, the program will automatically create database mysql database link information according to the configuration
+Database configuration information required to complete, the program will automatically create database MySQL database link information according to the configuration
 ```
 db_host = localhost
 db_port = 3306